ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

       to link a report back to the Client that generated it.

 * `public_share` is the public share output by the VDAF sharding algorithm.
 Note that the public share might be empty, depending on the VDAF.
-For example, Prio3 has an empty public share, but Poplar1 does not.
-See {{!VDAF}}.

-* `encrypted_input_shares` is the encrypted input shares for each of the Aggregators.
+* `encrypted_input_shares` is the sequence of input shares encrypted to each of the Aggregators.

-To generate a report, the Client begins by sharding its measurement into input shares and the public share using the VDAF's sharding algorithm ({{!VDAF, Section 5.1}}), using the report ID as the nonce:
+To generate a report, the Client begins by sharding its measurement into input shares and the public share using the VDAF's sharding algorithm ({{Section 5.1 of !VDAF}}), using the report ID as the nonce:

 ~~~
 (public_share, input_shares) =